landoscar/landoscar/README.md

 DO NOT FOLLOW ME IF YOUR A PROSHIPPER / DARKSHIPPER.
 IM UNCOMFY WITH PROSHIPPERS / DARKSHIPPERS + DNI IF YOUR A PROSHIPPER , DARKSHIPPER OR PROBLEMATIC.

-also hiding me is just useless LOL i dont interact with strangers on ponytown and always interact with my friends. nor do i stay out of whispers w my friends 4 convos, i usually rp.
+also hiding me is just useless LOL i dont interact with strangers on ponytown and always interact with my friends. nor do i stay out of whispers w my friends 4 convos, i usually rp. and plus it doesnt affect my entire life if you hide me dude.

 ![](https://komarev.com/ghpvc/?username=ELLERN4TE&color=000000&label=NIGHTSHADES&style=for-the-badge)